A Contour Stochastic Gradient Langevin Dynamics Algorithm for Simulations of Multi-modal Distributions: Contour stochastic gradient Langevin dynamics

-where $J(\bx) \in\{1,2,\cdots, m\}$ denotes the index of the subregion that $\bx$ belongs to, i.e., $u_{J(\bx)-1}< U(\bx)\leq u_{J(\bx)}$. \footnote[4]{Formula (\ref{marK}) shows a practical numerical scheme.
-An alternative is presented in the supplementary material. } Since $\btheta$ is unknown, we propose to estimate it on the fly under the framework of stochastic approximation \citep{RobbinsM1951}.
+Since $\btheta_{\star}$ is unknown, we propose to estimate it on the fly under the framework of stochastic approximation \citep{RobbinsM1951}.
 Provided that a scalable transition kernel $\Pi_{\bm{\theta_{k}}}(\bm{x}_{k}, \cdot)$ is available and the energy function $U(\bx)$ on the full data can be efficiently evaluated, the weighted density $\varpi_{\Psi_{\btheta}}(\bx)$ can be simulated by iterating between the following steps:

 where $\btheta_k$ denotes a working estimate of $\btheta$ at the $k$-th iteration.
 We expect that in a long run, such an algorithm can achieve \emph{an optimization-sampling equilibrium} such that $\btheta_{k}$ converges to the fixed point $\btheta_{\star}$ and the random vector $\bx_{k}$ converges weakly to the distribution $\varpi_{\Psi_{\btheta_{\star}}}(\bx)$.